paradedb/paradedb/README.md

 ## Deploying ParadeDB

-ParadeDB and its extensions, `pg_analytics` and `pg_search`, are available as commercial software for installation on self-hosted Postgres deployment, and via Docker and Kubernetes as standalone images.
+ParadeDB and its extensions are available as commercial software for installation on self-hosted Postgres deployment, and via Docker and Kubernetes as standalone images.
 For more information, including enterprise features and support, please [contact us by email](mailto:sales@paradedb.com).

 ### Extensions